-"How do you create a more filtered search in Kuali when seeking a non General Ledger document, such as the status of an employee's request for access to Kuali?"
-Milton Ordonez, Associate Director of Financial Affairs, USC Dornslife College of Letters, Arts and Sciences
+"How do you create a more filtered search in Kuali when seeking a non-General Ledger document, such as the status of an employee's request for access to Kuali?"

-If you know who initiated the eDoc and approximately when the eDoc was initiated, then the easiest way to create a more filtered search is to enter the principal name (USCNetID) in the "initiator" field and the date range in the "from" and "to" fields in the doc search.
-If the eDoc you are looking for is not your document or if it was not routed to you at some point, you will not be able to open it from the search results.
-However, you can always open the route log, using the route log icon, which appears to the far right of your search results list.
+If you know who initiated the eDoc and approximately when the eDoc was initiated, then the easiest way to create a more filtered search is to enter that person's Principal Name (USCNetID) in the "Initiator" field and the date range in the "From" and "To" fields in the doc search.
+If the eDoc you are looking for is not a document that you initiated, or if it was not routed to you at some point, you will not be able to open it from the search results.
+However, you can always open the route log, using the Route Log icon, which appears to the far right of your search results list.

-If you look up an eDoc using the routing log method, you will get all types of documents.
-In order to narrow the search, you may enter something in the “document type” field.
-However document type is a bit tricky because the input format for document type is not consistent.
+If you look up an eDoc based only on its initiator, a viewer, and the submittal date, you may get a lot of results because they will include all types of documents.
+Therefore, another way to narrow the search is to enter something in the "Type" (document type) field.
+However, specifying the document type is a bit tricky because the input format for document type is not consistent.
 You can search by "type," but you may or may not find what you want due to the namespace.

-Example: General purpose workflow eDocs have a document type that is abbreviated but it is not easy to guess what it is.
-We currently use general purpose workflow eDocs to submit access requests.
+Example: General Purpose Workflow eDocs have a document type that is abbreviated, but it is not easy to guess what it is.

-- Click on doc search at the top of your menu.
+- Click the doc search button at the top of the Kuali window.

-- On the document type lookup screen, enter “gen*” in the name and hit search.
-(This assumes that you think the name of the document starts with gen.)
+- When the Document Type Lookup form appears, enter “gen*” in the Name field and click the Search button.
+(This example assumes that you think the name of the document type starts with gen.)

-You will get the results as shown below.
-When you find what you want, use the return value link to put that document type into your document lookup search screen.
+The results of your search will appear in table/grid form below the search criteria fields.
+When you find the entry that you want, use the "return value" link in the leftmost column of that row to put that document type into your Document Lookup search screen.
 Then complete the rest of your search criteria, with or without using the detailed search option.
-The example below includes the type search and the description text search options.
 When you select the document type, you will often get more fields to search by.
 If not, click on the detailed search button at the top.